bozkurtnecati/SocialMediaClone/README.md

 # SocialMediaClone

-Based on the video below, it was created to improve myself. https://youtu.be/-pAQcPolruw
+Based on this video, it was created to improve myself. https://youtu.be/-pAQcPolruw